ublue-os/website/docs/images/bazzite/index.md

 **For users with Secure Boot enabled:** Once you've installed or rebased to a Nvidia build, [be sure to follow step 3 from the ublue-os/nvidia guide](https://github.com/ublue-os/nvidia#3-enable-secure-boot-support).

-### Steam Deck
+### Steam Deck/Home Theater PCs (HTPCs)

-Variant designed for usage as an alternative to SteamOS on the Steam Deck, available as `bazzite-deck`:
+Variant designed for usage as an alternative to SteamOS on the Steam Deck, and for a console-like experience on HTPCs, available as `bazzite-deck`:

 - Directly boots to Gamemode matching SteamOS's behavior.
 - **Automatic `duperemove` greatly trims the size of compatdata.**